-2.4 Geologically-Reasoned Decision-Making in Yosemite Valley Exercise extents that Yosemite National Park uses for planning and preparedness: the known extent of the January 1997 flood in the valley, approximating a 100-year flood, and a rockfall hazard line-extent that considers talus slopes and isolated boulders but not rock avalanches (Stock et al., 2014) (Figure 5).
-Students immediately recognize that some places in Yosemite Valley are expected to be susceptible to both floods and rockfall, and that most of the valley floor is susceptible to one of the hazards.
-Looking at the hazard lines extents overlain on the Google Earth satellite imagery, students can readily see what existing park infrastructure is within or near the hazard extents.
+dents immediately recognize that some places in Yosemite Valley are expected to be susceptible to both floods and rockfalls, and that most of the valley floor is susceptible to one of the hazards.
+Looking at the hazard extents overlain on the Google Earth satellite imagery, students can readily see what existing park infrastructure is within or near the hazard extents.